 Glutathione Side Effects

+Generally, glutathione is pretty safe when used by healthy people.
 If you decide to try any of the supplements mentioned in this review, it's a good idea to talk to your doctor/pharmacist/ dietitian first if you have any health issues or take any medications.
-Several of the supplements mentioned in this review can have side effects depending on what your health issue is or what medications you take.
+Here is a short list of things to consider when taking this supplement.
+This list is not complete:

-- For example, if you have high blood pressure or have low blood pressure speak to your doctor and pharmacist first before taking NAC supplements.
+- If you have high blood pressure or have low blood pressure speak to your doctor and pharmacist first before taking NAC supplements.
 NAC may have a blood pressure-lowering effect.

 - Several of the supplements mentioned in this review may have blood-thinning effects.
 That can be a problem if you are taking blood thinner medicine or about to have surgery.

-- Before taking any supplement, I'll always encourage you to speak to your doctor if you are pregnant or breastfeeding
+- Speak to your doctor if you are pregnant or breastfeeding

 - While cancer tends to lower glutathione levels, if you have cancer, speak to your oncologist first.
 There is speculation supplementing with glutathione boosting supplements may protect cancer cells from chemotherapy and radiation therapy.
 Obviously, that would not be good.
 Again, your oncologist can give you the best advice on this.

-As you can tell, this is pretty complicated stuff.
+As you can see, this is pretty complicated stuff.
 Seek medical advice first if you feel you need it.

 Do You Need To Raise Glutathione?